puppetlabs/puppet-docs/source/puppet/4.10/services_agent_windows.markdown

 Whether you're troubleshooting errors, working in a maintenance window, or simply developing in a sandbox environment, you may need to temporarily disable the Puppet agent from running.

-You can prevent Puppet agent from doing any Puppet runs by [starting a command prompt with elevated privileges][running] and running `puppet agent --disable "<MESSAGE>"`.
-You can re-enable it with `puppet agent --enable`.

-If Puppet agent attempts to do a configuration run while disabled --- either a scheduled run or a manually triggered one --- it logs a message like:

-    Notice: Skipping run of Puppet configuration client; administratively disabled (Reason: 'Investigating a problem 5/23/14 -NF'); Use 'puppet agent --enable' to re-enable.
+1. Start a command prompt with elevated privileges.
+2. Run one of these commands, depending on whether you want to disable or re-enable the agent:

+   * Disable -- `puppet agent --disable "<MESSAGE>"`
+   * Enable -- `puppet agent --enable`

 ## Configuring Puppet agent on Windows